okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 * An Office 365 Mail Workflows connector.

-* An existing user (that will represent the manager user) in Okta and [Box](http://Box.com) where the username in Okta and in Box are the same (the user`s email address).
+* An existing user (that will represent the manager user) in Okta and [Box](http://Box.com) where the username in Okta and in Box are the same (the user's email address).
 The manager user's email address needs to point to a valid email address so that the manager can receive the email notifications as part of the flow.

 * An existing user (that represents the target user) in Okta where the manager attribute in the Okta Universal Directory is the username of the Okta user that represents the manager.